Musgrave family: Walter de Musgrave

 Living in the time of Henry II.
-One son, Peter, in suit with Nicholas de Musgrave and Isabella, his wife, by Walter de Morton for trespass at Morton, 53 Hen.
+One son, Peter, in a suit with Nicholas de Musgrave and Isabella, his wife, by Walter de Morton for trespass at Morton, 53 Hen.
 III.

 Thomas de Musgrave

 Thomas de Musgrave, lord of Great and Little Musgrave, was the first-born son of Adam de Musgrave.
 He served as sheriff of Westmorland for a time, see 36 Hen.
 Ill.

 He was surety for Hugh Paynel in a plea of land, see 27 Hen.
 Ill.
 He was named defendant in a plea, at the suit of Master William de Goldington, touching the grinding of corn at the plaintiff's mill at Saundeford, Westmorland, 37 Hen.
 Ill against whom, and Robert fil.
-Adam de Musgrave his brother, Robert de Askeby claimed lands in Askeby, 40 Hen.
+Adam de Musgrave and his brother, Robert de Askeby claimed lands in Askeby, 40 Hen.
 Ill.

-He entailed the manor of Musgrave upon his heir male, I Edward I. He also brought suit against Michael fil.
+He entailed the manor of Musgrave upon his heir male, Edward I. He also brought suit against Michael fil.
 Nicholas de Musgrave, and Robert, William, and Richard, brothers of Michael, for cutting down trees, see 5 Edw.
 I.

 After being levied a fine to confirm the lease of the third part of the manor and divers lands of Overton - previously given to Richard de Musgrave - he died soon afterwards.

 Thomas de Musgrave bought Hartley Castle from Ralph de Neville in the 1300s.
 On October 4, 1353, King Edward III granted licence to crenellate the castle.